Program description

 • Individualized training plan and multiple mentors to support you through your fellowship

-• Leadership and skills development workshops alongside other Genentech fellows, UCSF fellows, and UCSF pharmacy residents
+• Leadership and skills development workshops alongside other Genentech fellows, UCSF PharmD/PhD fellows, and UCSF pharmacy residents

 Training and licensure requirements

-• PharmDs are encouraged to obtain California licensure as soon as possible after graduation, but no later than October 1 of their first year of fellowship in order to fully provide clinical services
+• PharmDs are encouraged to obtain California licensure as soon as possible after graduation, but no later than October 1 of their first year of fellowship to provide clinical services

-• While residency training is not required to apply to this program, post-graduate training and experiences will be considered when candidates are reviewed
+• Pharmacy residency training is not required to apply to this program; however, post-graduate training and experiences will be considered

 Timeline

 • The program is currently accepting applications and following the timeline below.
-Please note that the availability of the position for 2025-27 may be subject to change pending ongoing discussions.
-We will email all applicants with an update as soon as it becomes available.
-In the meantime, please email Trang Trinh ([email protected]) with any questions about the fellowship.
+Please email Trang Trinh ([email protected]) with any questions about the fellowship.

 How to apply